Toyota 86: Subaru BRZ

 The BRZ's name comes from three elements: Boxer engine, rear-wheel drive, and Z standing for Zenith.
-The Subaru BRZ differs from the 86's design in the front fascia, with a different grille and headlight assembly, as well as a different front fender vent.
-The BRZ's grill is hexagonal in shape, compared to the Toyota's trapezoid.
+The Subaru BRZ differs from the 86's design in the front fascia, with a different grille and headlight assembly, as well as a different front wing vent.
+The BRZ's grill is hexagonal in shape and inverted, compared to the Toyota's trapezoid.
 The BRZ features a wraparound of LED parking lights in the headlight assembly, while daytime running lights are integrated into the bumper.
 The suspension setup of the Subaru is different from the Toyota.
 Like the Japanese Toyota 86, Subaru offers an RA base model lacking most interior comforts and using 16 inch steel wheels, with the only difference from the 86 RC being that the BRZ RA's bumpers are painted the same colour as the body.
 Two main trim levels are offered: R trim, known as Premium in North America, and S trim, known as Limited in North America.
 The most notable differences between the trims being the S trim (Limited) received leather seats with Alcantara inserts that were heated rather than the cloth seats in the R trim (Premium).
 In Europe and Australia BRZs offer a Toyota stereo unit, while Japanese and North American vehicles use a Subaru unit.
 Australian BRZs were originally available for sale only online.

 In 2013, Subaru unveiled a BRZ tS model for the Japanese market, tuned by STI.
 The tS model features an improved suspension setup, 18 inch silver BBS wheels, STI bodykit and front spoiler, a larger drive shaft, and Brembo brakes, along with interior changes including a new steering wheel, front seat, gauges, and Alcantara accents.
 A further tS GT Package includes Recaro seats, black BBS wheels, and an adjustable carbon fibre rear wing.
 The tS is limited to 500 units in total, with a maximum of 250 of them being the GT package.
 In 2015, a similar release of 300 units was sold again only in Japan.